 Western Pennsylvania Conservancy lands and trails contain important conservation values that are managed to provide our region with clean waters and healthy forests, wildlife and natural areas for the benefit of present and future generations.
 The exclusion of gas-powered mobility devices, as compared to electric-powered mobility devices, is due to the substantial risk of harm to these values.
 This harm may result from fire caused by the heat of the gas-fired engine, spill of fuel or oil used in gas, and/or engine exhaust.
-In addition, the engine noise of gas-powered vehicles produces a significant zone of disturbance to the activities of native wildlife, and can negatively impact the experience of visitors who count on viewing wildlife and listening to bird calls.
+In addition, the engine noise of gas-powered vehicles produces a significant zone of disturbance to the activities of wildlife, and can negatively impact the experience of visitors who count on viewing wildlife and listening to bird calls.
 Furthermore, the noise from gas-powered mobility devices poses a health risk to adjacent visitors when it exceeds 70 dB.
 The World Health Organization has set 70 dB as a maximum safe noise level in the work place.
 Most gas-powered vehicles, such as ATVs and gas-driven motor bikes, exceed this noise level.
 Additionally, the byproducts of combustion created by gas-powered engines pose a significant air quality risk to wildlife and vegetation, and also to other trail users.
-For more information on permitted and no-permitted activities during a visit to one of our properties, please see the WPC Property Visitor Guidelines.
+For more information on permitted and prohibited activities on WPC properties, please refer to the Guidelines for Public Use of WPC Preserves.